rhjohnstone/raspberry-pi-cat-detector/README.md

 ## Overview

-This is The Cat Doorbell (version 2).
+This is the Cat Doorbell (version 2).
 I had lots of fun designing and building it.
 I am writing this in case someone else might find it useful.
 For example, this could easily be adapted for dogs.

 ![](.README_images/95d70aec.png)